Classics and Ancient History, MA

 Course Overview

-Throughout your studies, you are encouraged to build a methodological awareness as you are introduced to key concepts and interpretative techniques, which have shaped the modern study of ancient civilisations.
+Throughout your studies, you are encouraged to build a critical understanding and awareness of key concepts and techniques which have shaped the modern study of ancient civilisations.

 Why Classics and Ancient History at Swansea?